 22 Sep Fundraising as Building Friendships

 As this is published, I am in Beverly, West Virginia at an historic preservation conference.
-My workshop is Any Place We Love Can Be Saved Fundraising as Building Preservation Friendships and if you click on that link, you’ll be able to download my detailed proposal for the workshop.
+My workshop is Any Place We Love Can Be Saved Fundraising as Building Preservation Friendships.
+(The workshop description downloads when you click on that link.)

 The purpose of this post is to advance the idea that

 fundraising IS primarily the act of what those two women are doing in that photo: building friendship.